 How to lower your cholesterol

-To lower your cholesterol focus on combining these 3 things:
+To lower your cholesterol, you need to focus on combining these 3 things:

 1) Change your food: